neuralml/BurstCCN-journal/README.md

-# Repo for paper: Cell-type-specific cortical feedback coordinates hierarchical credit assignment
+# Code for "Cell-type-specific cortical feedback coordinates hierarchical credit assignment"

 A preprint of our paper is available at https://doi.org/10.64898/2026.06.16.732595 This repository contains the code to run the BurstCCN model variants used in the paper: discrete-time rate-based BurstCCN, Dalean BurstCCN, continuous-time rate-based BurstCCN, and spiking BurstCCN.
 It also includes the code used to reproduce the figures.